 The goals of any urologic care and management is maintaining normal renal function and gaining urinary continence.
 At age 50, we want our kids to have their own kidneys.
 With proper urologic management, children at risk for renal damage can be identified early.
 With early identification, comes intervention to prevent long-term damage to the kidney function.
 Your kidneys are not something to mess with.
 Ask anyone who has had a transplant.

 More Good News.
 The age at which children obtain urinary continence varies, but around ninety percent will be continent, during the day, by age 5.
-Is this not the most important fact!
-Continent and kidneys for life.
+Continent and kidneys for life is the ultimate goal.

 What are the common urological problems in spina bifida: urinary infections, urine backing up into the kidneys, and swelling of the kidneys from urine backing up and incontinence.